Lobaro/docs/docs/lorawan-sensors/gps-lorawan/firmware.md

 ## Changelog
 --------------------
+### 8.0.0 - 2020-08-05
+#### Changed
+- Change official product name to `LOB-S-GPS-LW-3`.
+- Verify LoRaWAN Stack using official testing tool by LoRaWAN-Alliance.
+- Remove OpMode (class C), ADR, and time sync over LoRaWAN
+- Change internal logic of LostReboot-feature to use ACKs for checking for Network.
+#### Added
+- Low Voltage Protection
+#### Fix
+- Fix Voltage StepUp logic for GPS and LoRa
+- Send uplink before reboot when ACK required.

 ### v7.1.0 - 17.06.2020
 #### Added
 - Add timestamp for last movement event to Port 2 payload